martinpitt/rtimelog/README.md

 Type `:q` to end the program.

 Whenever you add an entry, it will be immediately saved to ~/.gtimelog/timelog.txt.
-It's possible to manually edit the file, just be cautious to not break the format.
+It's possible to manually edit the file (directly or wiht the `:e` command), just be cautious to not break the format.

 Installation
 ------------